Expensify.org/hunger SNAP campaign status

 We're currently experiencing issues with our American Express and Capital One connections.
 Please visit our status page for more details and to subscribe to updates.

 Deep Dive: Currency in Expensify overview

 Expensify logs expenses in almost every currency in the world!
-As an admin, you just need to indicate the output currency your employees need to be reflected on their reports and we will take it from there.
+As a group policy admin or Individual policy user, you just need to indicate the output currency your employees need to be reflected on their reports and we will take it from there.

 When adding up expenses in multiple currencies (such as to calculate the total of a report), we need to convert all expenses to a single currency.
 The currency used is the “output currency” of that report’s expense policy, (or your personal output currency if no policy is being used).

 - Currency settings on a policy are "all or nothing".
 If you need reports to reflect a different output currency, you will need to create a new policy for those employees and set up the currency accordingly.

 - Currency settings set up in the policy will override the currency that a user has set up in his/her account settings.